-Here we find out that the Antichrist is going to go into the temple of God and proclaim himself to be God.
+The antichrist is going to go into the temple of God and proclaim himself to be God.
 This is a reference to the "abomination of desolation" that Christ mentioned in the Olivet discourse.

 Did Nero do this?
 Absolutely not.
 In fact, he never even visited Jerusalem!
-On top of that, Nero committed suicide in 68 AD so he wasn't even around in 70 AD.
-He didn't march to Jerusalem with his armies (as the Scripture says the Antichrist will do) in order to take over the Temple and sit in its Holy Place.
+On top of that, Nero committed suicide in 68 AD so he wasn't even alive in 70 AD.
+He didn't march to Jerusalem with his armies (which the Bible says the antichrist will do) to take over the temple and sit in its Holy Place.
 None of that happened.
-In fact, as I pointed out earlier, nobody did that.
-No one in 70 AD even came close to matching the biblical description of the Antichrist.
+In fact, nobody did that.
+No one in 70 AD came close to matching the biblical description of the antichrist.

-But there is more.
-Revelation itself talks about what the Antichrist (which it calls "the beast") will do:
+But there's more.
+Revelation tells us more about what the antichrist (which it calls "the beast") will do:

-Revelation 19:19: "And I saw the beast, and the kings of the earth, and their armies, gathered together to make war against him that sat on the horse, and against his army.

-20 And the beast was taken, and with him the false prophet that wrought miracles before him, with which he deceived them that had received the mark of the beast, and them that worshiped his image.
+Revelation 19:19-20: "And I saw the beast, and the kings of the earth, and their armies, gathered together to make war against him that sat on the horse, and against his army.
+And the beast was taken, and with him the false prophet that wrought miracles before him, with which he deceived them that had received the mark of the beast, and them that worshiped his image.
 These both were cast alive into a lake of fire burning with brimstone."